-The Office of the National Coordinator for Health Information Technology (ONC) Certification Program provides a defined process to ensure that Electronic Health Record (EHR) technologies meet the adopted standards and certification criteria to help providers and hospitals achieve Meaningful Use (MU) objectives and measures established by the Centers for Medicare and Medicaid Services (CMS).
-The CMS Medicare and Medicaid EHR Incentive Programs provide a financial incentive for the Meaningful Use of Certified EHR Technology (CEHRT).
+The Office of the National Coordinator for Health Information Technology (ONC) Certification Program provides a defined process to ensure that Electronic Health Record (EHR) technologies meet the adopted standards and certification criteria to help providers and hospitals achieve meaningful use (MU) objectives and measures established by the Centers for Medicare and Medicaid Services (CMS).
+The CMS Medicare and Medicaid EHR Incentive Programs provide financial incentives for the adoption, implementation, upgrade or demonstrated meaningful use of certified electronic health record technology (CEHRT).
 Meaningful Use establishes the requirements for providers to show they are using CEHRT in ways that can be measured significantly in quality and quantity.
-For additional information on Meaningful Use, please visit CMS’ website
+For additional information on Meaningful Use, please visit CMS’ website.

 Benefits of Certification